micw/tibber-pulse-reader/README.md

 # Tibber Pulse Reader

+> :warning: **Not maintained anymore!** I have integrated the code into https://github.com/micw/homedatabroker.
+New features are added there.

 This tool reads out data from a Tibber Pulse locally (without roundtrip trough the cloud).

 This is an early version with poor documentation and a lot work-in-progress.